-In this section, we will be looking at the bank revenue, EBITDA, PAT, EPS from the last 5 years, and last two quarters.
+In this section, we will look at the bank revenue, EBITDA, PAT, and EPS from the last 5 years and two quarters.

 From the above image, we can understand the following details,

-- Revenue has grown at a CAGR of 19.55% in the last 5 years, which is higher compared to the Industry average.
+- Revenue has grown at a CAGR of 19.55% in the last 5 years, which is higher than the industry average.
 The 5 years Industry average is at a CAGR of 15.99%.

 - EBITDA has grown at a CAGR of 18.69%

 - Net profit has grown at a CAGR of 20.59% over the last 5 years, higher than the industry average of -1.75%

 - Market Share has grown from 20.91% to 24.21% over the last 5 years.

 In terms of financial performance, the bank has proved why it is the favourite bank for investors.

 Amid the COVID situation, the bank has come back strongly in Q2’2021 results compared to all the quarters of the previous years, and the revenue has grown by almost 16.7%.